caffinc/caffinc.github.io/_posts/2015-12-29-distributed-thinking-storm-spark.md

 These data stores can be broadly split into two types of processing strategies:

-1. Batch - Databases and flat files
+* Batch - Databases and flat files
-2. Real-Time - Streams like Twitter Firehose, Kafka, Message queues, etc.
+* Real-Time - Streams like Twitter Firehose, Kafka, Message queues, etc.

 Traditionally, Spark is more suited for Batch processing, and Storm is suited for  real-time processing, but both can do either type of processing, and what you actually end up using is a matter of preference.

-<a name="xt"></a>
-<h4>2.
-Extract XT</h4>
+<a name="xt"></a><h4>1.2.2 Extract XT</h4>
 Depending on the type of raw data your system has to process, there are a few strategies you can use to `Extract` the data:

-<a name="1_as_is"></a>
+<a name="1_2_2_1_as_is"></a>

-1. Use data as-is
+1. Use data as-is:<br>
 To do this, your `XT` method would have a connector which connects to the DS and provides a cursor for the data, filters to clean up the data as it arrives from the raw source, and data parsers to convert the data into the structure expected by the `Transform` methods downstream.
 You would mix and match several parsers and filters here, trying to achieve the fastest, cleanest way to get the data to transform.

-2. Transform data into a smaller, or better local data store
+2. Transform data into a smaller, or better local data store:<br>
 Your data might not arrive at convenient intervals, or it might make sense to only process your data periodically, and not as it arrives.
-If this is the case, it makes sense to read the raw data source when the data is made available, and store it locally to be processed when it's time.
+If this is the case, it makes sense to read the raw data source when the data is made available, and store it locally to be processed when it's time.<br>

-  Your secondary store could be a smaller, and more curated (using methods mentioned in [(1)](#1_as_is) above) as you might only want specific parts of the data.
+Your secondary store could be a smaller, and more curated (using methods mentioned in [(1)](#1_2_2_1_as_is) above) as you might only want specific parts of the data.
 You can also use this process to store the data from a raw format such as Flat files and logs on FTP, into a better format, like a Database, or HDFS.

 <a name="tr"></a>
 <h4>3.
 Transform TR</h4>